Conformity Assessment in port Supply Chains

 Do you think there are other relevant processes where the Cyrene solution can be applied?

-Signed by: The VPF team
+This blog is signed by: The VPF team

 Project Coordinator: Sofoklis Efremidis